 The program implementation was delayed by one year because of the economic impacts of the COVID-19 crisis.
-The first round of diesel engine-restrictions took effect on January 1, 2022.
-In addition, the registration software that is being used to implement and track the program just launched at the beginning of end of CY 2022.
-PM reductions are a lagging indicator, since the program just started.
+The first round of diesel engine-restrictions are now set to take effect on January 1, 2022.
+In addition the registration software that will be used to implement and track the program has been procured by the City of Portland, but not yet implemented.